An In-Depth Look At Jungian Therapy

 So what is the goal?
 According to Jung, the goal for the collective is to be able to have the biggest spiritual experience possible.
 If one does not try to achieve this goal, they may have neurotic problems.
 Phobias, depression, and other mental problems stem from this.

 In the unconscious mind, there is a shadow.
 These are repressed memories or disowned traits we have.
-We all are battling against our shadow, and we can do so in different ways.
-One way is that we project our feelings onto someone else.
+We all are battling against our shadow, and we do so in different ways.
+For example, we may project our feelings onto someone else.
 However, the shadow is not all bad, and there are constructive parts in addition to destructive parts.

 What should one do about their shadow?
 Jung believed that one must be aware of what it consists of and bring it into the conscious.
 This can help prevent projection and other undesirable traits as well.